Necessary condition for information transfer under simulated parity-time-symmetric evolution: Effects of Alice's operations on Bob's reduced state

-There is a straight forward way to check whether the Bob can draw information about Alice's operation, i.e., signaling happens or not by comparing Bob's state before and after local $\mathcal{PT}$-symmetric Hamiltonian as also shown in Sec. \ref{sec_high}.
+There is a straight forward way to check whether the Bob can draw information about Alice's operation, by comparing Bob's state before and after local $\mathcal{PT}$-symmetric Hamiltonian as also shown in Sec. \ref{sec_high}.

 \emph{Case 1.
 Non-maximally entangled states. } When the shared state is non-maximally entangled, Bob's state ($\rho_B$) is initially

 while after the application of local $\mathcal{PT}$-symmetric Hamiltonian on Alice's subsystem, Bob's state becomes